National Bank of Belgium

 The National Bank of Belgium (NBB; Nationale Bank van België, (Note: /nl-BE/.)
 NBB; Banque nationale de Belgique, (Note: /fr/.)
 BNB; Belgische Nationalbank, (Note: /de/.)
 BNB) is the national central bank for Belgium within the Eurosystem.
 It was the Belgian central bank from 1850 until 1998, established by law of and issuing the Belgian franc.

 The Belgian government has held half of the National Bank's equity since the aftermath of World War II.
 It thus remains one of relatively few central banks whose equity capital is partly in private hands, with stock being traded on Euronext Brussels.

-Since 2011, the National Bank has also been Belgium's prudential supervisory authority.
+In addition to its monetary role, the NBB is also a financial supervisory authority.
+Since 2011, it has been Belgium's prudential supervisor.
 In the area of financial market infrastructure, it stands out as supervisor of Euroclear and lead overseer of SWIFT.
 It also operates a central securities depository of its own, the National Bank of Belgium Securities Settlement System or NBB-SSS.
 Additional tasks include the management of foreign currency reserves; the collection, circulation and analysis of economic and financial information; a role of financial ambassador to international economic and financial bodies; and services for the Belgian State, the Belgian financial sector, and the general public.

-Whereas it is governed under a national framework of accountability, the NBB increasingly implements policies set at the European Union level.
-In addition to its Eurosystem role, it is the national competent authority for Belgium within European Banking Supervision; is a voting member of the respective Boards of Supervisors of the European Banking Authority (EBA) and European Insurance and Occupational Pensions Authority (EIOPA); is Belgium's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB); and provides the permanent single common representative for Belgium in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).
+In that capacity, the NBB increasingly implements policies set at the European Union level.
+It is the national competent authority for Belgium within European Banking Supervision. is a voting member of the respective Boards of Supervisors of the European Banking Authority (EBA) and European Insurance and Occupational Pensions Authority (EIOPA).
+It is Belgium's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB).
+It provides the permanent single common representative for Belgium in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).
+It is also a member of the European Systemic Risk Board (ESRB).